Latent-IMH: Efficient Bayesian Inference for Inverse Problems with Approximate Operators: INTRODUCTION

 Our proposed sampler is based on the existence of an approximate operator $\Lapprox$ such that $\Lapprox^{-1}\Lo \approx \Id$.
 Examples of $\Lapprox$ include incomplete factorizations~\citep{axelsson-94}, approximate graph Laplacians~\citep{cohen2014solving}, truncated preconditioned Krylov solvers~\citep{van2003iterative}, multigrid solvers and coarse grid representations~\citep{boomeramg00}, approximate hierarchical matrices~\citep{rouet-li-e16}, and many others.
 In these examples $\Lapprox^{-1}$ can be $10\times$ or faster than $\Lo^{-1}$.
 Using $\Lapprox$, we define $\Fapprox = \Lapprox^{-1} \B$ and $\Aapprox=\Oo \Fapprox$.

-Now, let us return to our main goal, sampling from $\pi(x|y)$.
-Related work includes Markov chain Monte Carlo (MCMC) methods such as Langevin methods~\citep{girolami2011riemann}, NUTS~\citep{hoffman2014no}, and Metropolis adjusted Langevin algorithm~\citep{mala-roberts1996}, generative models~\citep{inverse-song-ermon21}, normalizing flows~\citep{papamakarios2021normalizing}, low-rank approximations~\citep{spantini2015optimal}, and many others~\citep{biegler2010large}.
-These methods focus on directly generating samples from $x$ by sampling $q(y -\A x) p(x)$.
+Now, let us return to our main goal, sampling from $\pi(x \mid y)$.
+Related work includes Markov chain Monte Carlo (MCMC) methods such as Langevin methods~\citep{girolami2011riemann}, NUTS~\citep{hoffman2014no}, and the Metropolis-adjusted Langevin algorithm~\citep{mala-roberts1996}, as well as generative models~\citep{inverse-song-ermon21}, normalizing flows~\citep{papamakarios2021normalizing}, low-rank approximations~\citep{spantini2015optimal}, and many others~\citep{biegler2010large}.
+These methods aim to generate samples of $x$ by targeting the posterior density $q(y - \A x)\, p(x)$.

 In \newimh{} we generate samples from $u$ and then, using the properties of the forward problem, we convert them into samples of $x$.
 This approach is motivated by the following observations. \begin{enumerate*}[label=(\arabic*)] \item We have an approximate operator $\Lapprox$ at our disposal. \item The observation operator $\Oo$ is computationally inexpensive. \item \Cref{eq:forward}, can be used to define an implicit distribution $p(u)$ given $p(x)$.
 Then, using precomputation (that is, before ``seeing'' $y$), we can approximate $p(u)$ by $\widetilde{p}(u)$. \end{enumerate*}

+The use of approximate forward models has also been extensively studied in multilevel Monte Carlo and multilevel MCMC.
+For example, \citep{multimcmc} propose a multilevel MCMC method based on independent Metropolis--Hastings, where chains at different levels are coupled to construct low-variance estimators for the fine posterior.
+These approaches are complementary to ours: they focus on variance reduction via coupling, whereas we design improved proposal distributions for a single-level Metropolis--Hastings sampler.
+In particular, we use the approximate operator to construct an independence proposal targeting the exact posterior.

+Another related class of methods is delayed-acceptance MCMC (e.g., two-stage or multi-fidelity MCMC~\citep{2stage}), where proposals from an approximate model are screened before evaluating the exact model.
+While effective, these methods are inherently local, as proposals depend on the current state.
+In contrast, our approach uses independent proposals, enabling precomputation and parallel evaluation, and improving mixing in high-dimensional settings.